DataHackIL/DataSets/README.rst

 Reddit comments 💬
 ==================

-**Description:** A constantly updated dataset of *every* comment posted on reddit since the site's inception in 2005, totallin at more than 1.7 *billion* comments.
+**Description:** A constantly updated dataset of *every* comment posted on reddit since the site's inception in 2005, totalling at more than 1.7 *billion* comments.
 You can read about the origin of the dataset `here <https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/>`_, and about the way it is stored in Google BigQuery `here <https://www.reddit.com/r/bigquery/comments/3cej2b/17_billion_reddit_comments_loaded_on_bigquery/>`_.

 **Link:** https://bigquery.cloud.google.com/dataset/fh-bigquery:reddit_comments

 **Project ideas:**

 - What makes a reddit comment popular (i.e. get a high score)?
 Find correlation to time posted and content: Do late comments still have a chance to be popular?
 Do short comments fair better than long ones?
 Are there any specific words or terms that boost a post's score?
-- Generate an average, or a popular, reddit comment given a reddit link and the comments already posted on its thread.
+- Automatically generate an average, or a popular, reddit comment given a reddit link and the comments already posted on its thread.
 - Find correlation between real world events and reddit comments: What events do the reddit community respond to more?
-What types of events elicit a quick bu short response and what types bring about a long response continuing for days or weeks?
+What types of events elicit a quick but short response and what types bring about a long response continuing for days or weeks?